Eb0nY-April14/test-your-english-quiz/README.md

 * The Project was deployed to GitHub Pages using the following steps:

-    * Log in to GitHub and under the "Repositories" section, click on the repository to deploy.
+    * Log in to GitHub and under the "Repositories" section, click on the "test-your-english-quiz" repository to deploy.

-    * At the top right of the next page, click on "Settings".
+    * At the top right of this repository, click on "Settings".

     * Scroll down the "Settings" page to locate the "GitHub Pages" section.